laander/vue-modular/README.md

 [MIT](http://opensource.org/licenses/MIT)

-Use it, fork it, change it, do what you want.
+Use it, fork it, change it, do what you want 🖖